Prestonpans Tapestry

 The Battle of Prestonpans Tapestry 1745, or simply the Prestonpans Tapestry, is a large embroidery created in 2010 in Prestonpans, East Lothian, Scotland.
-It depicts the events before, during and after the Battle of Prestonpans on 21 September 1745, when Bonnie Prince Charlie triumphed over the Hanoverian Army led by Sir John Cope.
+It depicts the events before, during and after the Battle of Prestonpans on 21 September 1745, when Bonnie Prince Charlie's Jacobite forces triumphed over the Hanoverian Army led by Sir John Cope.
 The design, size and style were inspired by the Bayeux Tapestry.

 Description

 The Tapestry is, like the Bayeux Tapestry, an embroidered cloth, rather than a true woven tapestry.
 It is annotated in English but an animated DVD is also available in French and text materials in French and Gaelic.
 More than two hundred embroiderers created the work over a two-year period; more than half these reside in Scotland from the places where Bonnie Prince Charlie marched to his victory.
 Other embroiderers with family links come from as far as the US, Australia and New Zealand.
 The complete artwork measures 104 m, and consists of 103 panels, each one metre long and 500mm high.
 It is about 30 m longer than the Bayeux Tapestry.